tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Acceleration API designed by AMD) library.

 XvBA support and xvba-video is still under development, however it is working very well in most cases.
-Build the xvba-video package from AUR or soon, install it from [community] and install mplayer-vaapi and libva.
+Build (or install from Vi0L0's repo) the proprietary xvba-video package, or if you have problems with that version, install either xvba-video-open or libva-xvba-driver; and also install mplayer-vaapi and libva.
 Then just set your video player to use vaapi:gl as video output:

     $ mplayer -vo vaapi:gl movie.avi